 Carfentanil has similar effects to other opioids.
 People use opioids to feel good and to control pain by activating neurotransmitters in the brain.
 Repeated use of opioids can lead to addiction.

-The difference is that because carfentanil is so much stronger than other opioids—including morphine, heroin, oxycodone, and fentanyl—that the risk of overdose and death is much higher.
+The difference is that the risk of overdose and death is much higher because carfentanil is much stronger than other opioids—including morphine, heroin, oxycodone, and fentanyl.

 One of the dangers of carfentanil abuse is that even though few would willingly take carfentanil, any black market drug could contain carfentanil.
 It’s not only cut with other opioids.
 Sometimes it is found in cocaine and methamphetamine (meth).
 Some of the signs of carfentanil abuse include frequently using heroin, crack cocaine, or other illegal drugs.

-A fatal overdose of carfentanil can happen within minutes—maybe immediately—after taking the drug.
+A fatal carfentanil overdose can happen within minutes—maybe immediately—after taking the drug.
 In at least one case, the user died before finishing the injection.

 Watch out for these carfentanil overdose symptoms: